pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 810 Data Structures and Algorithms | String | Stack

+Today I solved three problems about String manipulation and Arrays, I'm starting to feel more comfortable solving problems.

 #### Day 809 Data Structures and Algorithms | String

 I solved one problem of DSA, try to solve the problems applying Object-Oriented programming, for a long time that not practiced DSA.